 Far from being the carefree bohemian I aspired to be, I’m a very practical person, and I’d always saved my money for a rainy day—subconsciously knowing I would eventually go back to a freelance life.

 It was 2018 when I left the workplace (again).
 I immediately threw myself into a lifelong dream I had: to put on a solo exhibition.

-I booked a small white gallery (mainly to make myself go through with it), then, gave myself only a couple of weeks to plan, promote and illustrate everything.
+I booked a small white gallery (mainly to make myself go through with it)

 A bit of a crazy thing to do?
 Yes, definitely!

 Still, it was exhilarating.